saikat0511/GCR-enhancer/README.md

 #### Firefox

-1. Download firefox.zip from the [latest release](https://github.com/saikat0511/GCR-quick-download-button/releases/latest) and extract all the files.
+1. Download firefox.xpi from the [latest release](https://github.com/saikat0511/GCR-quick-download-button/releases/latest).
-2. Navigate to firefox addon debugging page: `about:debugging#/runtime/this-firefox`
+2. Navigate to firefox addons manager `about:addons`
-3. Click **Load Temporary Add-on...** and select manifest.json file inside the folder extracted earlier.
+3. Click ⚙ and select **Install Add-on From File...**, and select the file downloaded  earlier.